eyal-orbach/sts-b-test-data/README.md

     Multilingual and Crosslingual Focused Evaluation.
 Proceedings of SemEval 2017.

-### Added context to original dataset was done with OpenAI chatgpt-3.5
+Added context to original dataset was done with OpenAI chatgpt-3.5
-### This dataset is used for a research paper currently under review.
-We ask that any usage of it awaits the publication of the paper and an appropiate Open-Source License that will be added at a later time.
+#### This dataset is used for a research paper currently under review.
+We ask that any usage of it awaits the publication of the paper and an appropriate open-source license that will be added at a later time.